margaretmf/margaretmf.github.io/readinglist.md

 * Shakespeare: The Complete Collection
 * Willie: An Autobiography
 * Outlaw: Waylon, Willie, Kris, and the Renegades of Nashville
+* Patterns in Nature: Why the Natural World Looks the Way It Does
 * Chasing Fireflies: A Novel of Discovery
 * Waylon: Tales of My Outlaw Dad
 * Robinson Cruesoe